Solar Energy Transportation

 Solar in the Community

-90 million homes in America cannot install solar panels due to (1) reasons or other.
-The solar community system is made up of a set of panels in one central location that residents are able to make use of.
-People who sign up immediately will receive an immediate reduction in their electric bills, as well as other advantages.
+90 million households in America are unable to install solar panels for (1) motive or other.
+The community solar system consists of a set of panels located in one central location for residents to make use of.
+Anyone who signs up on the spot receives reduced electric bills, as well as other advantages.

-• Local economy support the local economy; fossil fuel production relies on heavy industry, solar power, and human-powered logistics.
+• Local economy and fossil fuel production is dependent on heavy industry, solar panels, and human-powered logistics.

-• You can reduce pollution and emissions of 02 by taking steps to reduce the carbon footprint and mitigate climate change.
+• You can help reduce pollution and emissions from 02 by taking action to reduce the carbon footprint and help to mitigate climate change.

-Solar energy from the community helps your home, the local economy and the natural environment.
+Community solar energy can benefit your home, your local economy, and the environment.

 Can solar energy be used in transportation?

-There is a huge excitement about solar energy currently and a lot of firms, not just in energy, are trying to take advantage of it.
-This is particularly true for solar-powered transportation.
-We are witnessing the development of ultra-modern solar vehicles.
+There is a great deal of enthusiasm for solar energy currently and a lot of companies, not just in the energy sector, are looking to take advantage of it.
+This is especially true in solar transportation, and we are witnessing the development of solar vehicles that are ultra-modern.

 1. A solar-powered yacht

-Imagine a boat which doesn’t require fuel just solar power.
-It doesn’t make any noise and produces no emissions and is able to travel indefinitely.
+Imagine a vessel which doesn’t require fuel but only solar energy.
+It makes no noise, emits zero fumes, and is able to travel indefinitely.

-As per the company, Silent 55 yachts have everything and more.
+Based on the information provided by the producer, Silent 55 yachts have everything they need and more.

 • Maintainable electric motor